hfactor/hfactor.github.io/_notes/300 Logs/reading/The Odd Book of Baby Names.md

 ---
 title: The Odd Book of Baby Names
 date: 11-02-2023
-tldr: "Brilliant, like a painting"
+tldr: Brilliant, like a painting
 permalink: /reading/The-Odd-Book-of-Baby-Names
 url:
 meta: